Postgraduate Course: Portfolio of Written Translation Exercises in German 1 (CLLC11154)

 2,500 words of non-assessed translations, and

 In this course students will develop considerable knowledge, skills and understanding in carrying out translations between English and German.
 The variety of assessment will ensure that students will also learn to identify, conceptualise and define translational problems, issues and possible solutions and begin to exercise substantial autonomy and initiative in translation-related activities.
-Moreover, if the students opt for the Wikipedia Translation Project, they will also learn to plan and execute a significant independent translation project.
+They will also learn to plan and execute a significant independent translation project in their independent study component.

 Entry Requirements (not applicable to Visiting Students)